Borosnyai/cpp_oop_vector/README.md

 ## Instructions

-Write library code for representing three dimensional vectors (not to be confused with a C++ `std::vector`).
-In engineering, a Euclidean vector or simply a vector is a geometric object that has magnitude (or length) and direction.
+Write library code for representing three dimensional euclidean vectors (not to be confused with a C++ `std::vector`).
+In engineering, a euclidean vector or simply a vector is a geometric object that has magnitude (or length) and direction.

 Such vectors have support many basic operations including addition, subtraction and scalar multiplication.
 There are also additional binary operations like the dot product and the cross product.

 It is your duty to implement a data structure for storing and modifying vectors and the most common operations on such vectors.

 The public interface of the class must support API laid out in the UML class diagram below.
 You have to correctly declare the member functions' `const`-ness in order to allow the provided auto-tests to compile.
 Place all your declarations and definitions inside the appropriate namespace (the namespace name must match the namespace used in the provided test cases).

 You may store any additional internal properties or add additional private or public member functions.
-Some of the required operators may be defined as class members while others cannot be a member.
-It is up to you to pick the correct approach and decide upon the valid alternatives when appropriate.

 ```mermaid
 classDiagram